 Arriving in SkopjeBy plane

-Some 22 kilometres east of the city, Skopje Alexander the Great Airport is small and easy to use.
+Some 22km east of the city, Skopje International Airport is small and easy to use.
 After disembarking and entering the main terminal building, follow the signs until you reach passport control where you’ll be confronted with a row of booths currently offering four options, namely All Passports, Citizens, MK Citizens and EU Citizens.
 Once you’ve figured out who you are, passport checks are generally relaxed and friendly.
-The Arrivals and Departures halls are in the same building and share a range of facilities including ATMs, currency exchange, information desk and a few shops and cafés.
-Getting to town A taxi to the city centre should cost around 900 den or €15 (payable in either currency) and the journey takes less than 30 minutes.
-To the right of the exit, the Vardar Ekspres bus leaves approximately eight times a day.
-The fare is currently 175 den and the bus stops at Capitol Mall, the bus/train station and the Holiday Inn hotel right in the centre of the city.
+The Arrivals and Departures halls are in the same building and share a range of facilities including ATMs, currency exchange, information desk, car rental booths and a café.
+There’s also a small shop selling a range of useful things including maps, sunglasses and umbrellas.
+Getting to town A taxi to the city centre should cost around 900den or €15 (payable in either currency) and the journey takes less than 30 minutes.
+To the right of the exit, the Manora shuttle bus (www.manoragroup.com) leaves approximately 12 times a day.
+The fare is currently 190den and the bus stops at Capitol Mall, the bus/train station and the Holiday Inn hotel right in the centre of the city.
+Note that on busy days you might not be able to get a seat straight away, and so it’s advisable to buy a ticket from the kiosk inside.